-Did you know that the population of Kentucky is 4.4 million…but there are 6.6 million barrels of bourbon aging in Kentucky warehouses?
+Did you know that the population of Kentucky is 4.5 million…but there are more than 10 million barrels of bourbon aging in Kentucky warehouses?
 Bourbon is a big business in Kentucky.
 During our time in Lexington we visited three distilleries and we loved each one for different reasons.

 James E. Pepper

-Our first stop was the newly reopened James E. Pepper Distillery in the Distillery District.
+Our first stop was the James E. Pepper Distillery in the Distillery District.
 James E. Pepper is a modern-day reincarnation of the historic distillery of the same name.